 The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financings as deferred offering costs until such financings are consummated.
 After consummation of an equity financing, these costs are recorded as a reduction of additional paid-in capital generated as a result of the offering.
 Should the in-process equity financing be abandoned, the deferred offering costs will be expensed immediately as a charge to operating expenses in the consolidated statements of operations and comprehensive loss.
-During the year ended December 31, 2019, the Company expensed \$1.8 million of costs, within general and administrative expenses, previously capitalized and associated with the Company's abandoned efforts to complete an IPO in early 2019.
-Deferred offering costs of \$18.3 million, incurred in connection with the Company's July 2020 IPO, were net against the gross proceeds on the statement of stockholders' equity (deficit) as of December 31, 2020.
+Deferred offering costs of \$18.3 million, incurred in connection with the Company's July 2020 IPO, were net against the gross proceeds on the statement of stockholders' equity (deficit) for the year ended December 31, 2020.